techbelle/the-little-mongodb-book/en/mongodb.markdown

 To recap, MongoDB is made up of `databases` which contain `collections`.
 A `collection` is made up of `documents`.
 Each `document` is made up of `fields`. `Collections` can be `indexed`, which improves query and sorting performance.
 Finally, when we get data from MongoDB we usually do so through a `cursor` whose actual execution is delayed until necessary.

-Why use new terminology (collection vs. table, document vs. row and field vs. column)?
+Why use new terminology (collection vs. table, document vs. row, and field vs. column)?
 Is it just to make things more complicated?
 The truth is that while these concepts are similar to their relational database counterparts, they are not identical.
 The core difference comes from the fact that relational databases define `columns` at the `table` level whereas a document-oriented database defines its `fields` at the `document` level.
 That is to say that each `document` within a `collection` can have its own unique set of `fields`.
 As such, a `collection` is a dumbed down container in comparison to a `table`, while a `document` has a lot more information than a `row`.

 Although this is important to understand, don't worry if things aren't yet clear.
 It won't take more than a couple of inserts to see what this truly means.
 Ultimately, the point is that a collection isn't strict about what goes in it (its schema is flexible/dynamic).
 Fields are tracked with each individual document.
 The benefits and drawbacks of this will be explored in a future chapter.